-Villas and townhomes and duplexes, oh my!
 When searching out an ideal active adult community, prospective residents often face confusing terminology when it comes to home descriptions.
 A similarly designed home may go by multiple names from one community to the next.
-Conversely, various Realtors or websites may use different terms to describe the exact same home.
 What does it all mean?

 There are many challenges that affect retirement planning for women.
 On average, women have a longer life expectancy and a lower median income than men.
 Due to their primary parenting or caretaker roles, women often spend a significant portion of their lives outside of the workforce, or working part-time jobs.
-Women are also less likely to have employer sponsored 401K plans, and twice as likely to depend on Social Security as their primary income after retirement.
-There are many questions women should ask themselves when planning for retirement: How much money will I need?
-What sources of income will I have during retirement?
-What if my spouse dies before me?
-How will the cost of living change over time?
-What if there is an emergency?
+Here’s what women can do when it comes to planning for retirement.